 A Cassandra cluster is composed by nodes (3 or more) and those nodes together composes a ring of nodes:

 Each node on a Cassandra's cluster works "independently", but different nodes could store the same data accordingly the replication factor (RF) configuration configured for the cluster.

 To know where (which node) your data is persisted, Cassandra uses the hash value (token) calculated through a consistent hash function using the PK column of a given table.

-When you run a query, the coordinator node (normally the closest one of your application instance) will look for what nodes in a ring have your data, in that way if one node is down for some reason, other node could serve your data (RF ≥2).
-That's the magic about a masterless approach, where every node in a ring is equal in terms of perform read and writes.
+When you run a query, the coordinator node (normally the closest one of your application instances) will look for what nodes in a ring have your data, in that way if one node is down for some reason, another node could serve your data (RF ≥2).
+That's the magic about a masterless approach, where every node in a ring is equal in terms of read and writes.